joemoose/dungeoneers.d20/docs/equipment.md

 Each constraint must be placed in an **inventory slot**.
 You can have multiple copies of the same constraint.

-Some constraints have additional adverse effects besides taking up body inventory slots.
+Some constraints have additional adverse effects besides taking up inventory slots.
 These effects apply as long as the constraint remains in your inventory.

 Constraints can only be removed from your inventory by satisfying their cleared requirement, usually a short, long, or full rest.